-6. Thou not required by the ADA, a Service Animal Owner may have their animal wear specialized gear to identify them as a Service Animal to prevent patrons interfering with it while it is working.
+6. A Service Animal Owner may have their animal wear specialized gear to identify them as a Service Animal to prevent patrons interfering with it while it is working.

 7. Service Animals must be with or in the presence of their owners.

 8. Service Animals must be controlled by the person needing them by physically holding a leash attached to a collar, halter/harness, carried in a body sling or tethered to the owner or owner’s disability required device.
 If the owner’s disability prevents them from physically holding a leash or it interferes with the safe performance of the animal’s trained task, the animal MUST be controlled by voice, signal or other means.
-Service Animals may be in the care of an agent if need to perform its task, such as an Allergen Alert Service Animal entering a room prior to the person with the disabling allergy condition.
-Handlers, here, are persons, normally 18 or older (spouse/significant other/parent), appointed to control a Service Animal for its owner.
+Service Animals may be in the care of a handler if need to perform its task, such as an Allergen Alert Service Animal entering a room prior to the person with the disabling allergy condition.
+Handlers, here, are persons (spouse/significant other/parent) appointed to control a Service Animal for its owner.
 Retractable leads are permitted for Service Animals as long as it is necessary to the performance of its trained work or task.

 9. Service Dogs are the only animals that can entering any building or be in an area on site that their owner goes, including Merchant’s Row and the Food Court.

-10. All animals not under the control of their owner/handler must be contained (secured to prevent escape).
+10. All animals not under the control of their owner/handler must be contained (secured to prevent escape) and be under sight/sound supervision.
 Food, water and shade (in a turn out pen outdoors) must be available (See 7.1.).

 12. Educational Use Animals granted special permission to be on site (approved by Site Owner) and their owners are subject to the same rules and responsibilities as permitted non-service animals/owners, unless specific instructions are given.
 (A wheel turning canine can only be out of the physical control [loose] of the owner when inside the wheel.)

-If you wish to report an incident or dispute a decision, the chain of command for violations and disputes is: Animal Control, Autocrat, Hosting Group Seneschal (Autocrat in the case of inter-kingdom events), Kingdom Seneschal (Society Seneschal in the case of inter-kingdom events) and then, Society Seneschal.
+If you wish to report an incident or dispute a decision, the chain of command for violations and disputes while attending Gulf Wars is: the Watch, Animal Control, and Autocrat.
 All owners/handlers and their animals, including Service Animals, are subject to consequences.
 Incidents are investigated and recorded by Animal Control.
 (If the Service Animal Owner is under 18, a parent must be present.)

 1. Abused or neglected animals will be reported to appropriate authorities.
-Animals may be reported if they are considered abandoned, if left unattended, or not under sight/sound supervision in vehicles, to include motor homes/RVs.
+Animals may be reported if they are considered abandoned, if left unattended, or not under sight/sound supervision in tents, pens, or RVs/Campers while on site.

 3. All animals that are loose, out of control and there is no effective action taken to control them, it exhibits behaviors that pose a direct threat to the health or safety of others, or the owner/handler cannot control the animal, they may be asked to remove the animal from the premises.